One Man in My Heart

-"One Man in My Heart" is a song by British synth-pop band the Human League, written by Neil Sutton and Philip Oakey.
-It was released as the second single from the band's seventh album, Octopus (1995), on 6 March 1995.
+"One Man in My Heart" is a song by English synth-pop band the Human League, written by Neil Sutton and Philip Oakey.
+It was released as the second single from the band's seventh album, Octopus (1995), on 6 March 1995 by EastWest Records.
 A ballad, the song differs from all previous Human League tracks as the lead vocal is performed by band member Susan Ann Sulley, with spoken-word refrains from Oakey and contrasting backing from the third member, Joanne Catherall.
-The song received positive reviews from music critics and peaked at number 13 on the UK Singles Chart, eventually spending eight weeks in the charts.
-In 2001, The Guardian newspaper called it one of the best love songs of the 1990s.
+The song received positive reviews from music critics and peaked at number 13 on the UK Singles Chart, spending eight weeks in the top 100.
+Its music video was directed by Andy Morahan.
+In 2001, The Guardian newspaper named "One Man in My Heart" one of the best love songs of the 1990s.